alan-turing-institute/AutisticaPlatformPrototype/aws/deployed_environment/README.md

 Create the deployment pipeline using the following steps:

+- Sign in to the correct account
+- Select the region you want to deploy to
 - Navigate to ECR
 - Create a repository called `autistica-prototype`
 - Navigate to CodePipeline